Zarephath, Sidon, 869 BCi

 Elijah glanced up the path.
 “Thank you, sir.
 The Lord bless your digging.”

 “Gotta dig, son, blessing or no. Fine day to you.”

 Elijah walked in among the rows.
-He reached under the top layer of colorless, bleached-out leaves, and pulled up several from the next layer down.
-These held a normal green except for their scorched edges.
-Beneath the leaves, small, hard grapes hung in wasted clusters.
+He reached under the colorless, bleached-out leaves and pulled two from a lower layer.
+These held a normal dark green hue except for their scorched edges.
+Beneath the leaves, small hard grapes hung in wasted clusters.

 He handed a bunch to Zim.
 “Not the famous fragrance of Sidon.
-Nate, that king who gave bread and wine to Father Abraham, is this where his vines grew?”
+That king who gave bread and wine to Father Abraham, is this where his vines grew, Nate?”

-Elijah headed for the gate.
+Elijah headed for the Zarephath city gate.
 “My brother could show these vines how to grow.”

-Elijah beckoned Nathan closer.
+Elijah followed Zim across a courtyard twice the size of the widow’s.
+He beckoned Nathan closer.
 “You’ll be fine, Nate.”
-Nathan came behind with elbows tucked in and chin down.
+Nathan shadowed him with elbows tucked in and chin down.